Enhancing Distributional Stability among Sub-populations: EXPERIMENTS

 \subsection{Real-World Data: Retiring Adults}

-To better validate the effectiveness of our DIL framework, we consider a much more challenging scenario on a real-world dataset, named Retiring Adult \cite{OODfair}.
-We adopt the ACSTravelTime task, which is to predict whether an individual has a commute to work that is longer than 20 minutes.
+To better validate the effectiveness of the proposed SRM algorithm, we consider a much more challenging scenario on a real-world dataset, named ACSTravelTime~\citep{OODfair}.
+The task is to predict whether an individual has a commute to work that is longer than 20 minutes.
 In this task, we have 16 features and 1,428,642 data points in total from all 50 US states.
-Since there are 50 distinct environments, this dataset contains natural geographic shifts, which makes it quite suitable for comparing OOD methods.
-In training, we sample 2000 data points from MA (Massachusetts) and validate on the rest data from MA.
-In testing, we test different methods on all the other 49 states.
-We plot the results of different methods in Figure \ref{fig:bar}.
-Note that the original code released by KerHRM is too time-consuming to run on this data because of the large amount of data(over 1 million data points), therefore we use HRM\cite{hrm} here to replace the KerHRM, which can only deal with the raw feature data.
-Since there is absolutely one environment in this experiment and we do not know the underlying environments, we cannot run IRM in this setting.
-And EIIL can be viewed as an alternative to IRM with learned environments.
+Since there are 50 distinct environments, this dataset contains natural geographic shifts, which makes it suitable for testing the OOD generalization performances.
+In \emph{training}, we sample 2000 data points from MA and validate on the rest data from MA.
+In \emph{testing}, we test different methods on all the other 49 states.

+In Figure \ref{img:scatter}, we plot the accuracy and F1 score for each method on the 50 states, and in Figure \ref{img:distribution} we show the overall testing accuracy of different methods.
+Note that the original code released by KerHRM is too time-consuming to run on this data because of the large amount of data (over 1 million data points), therefore we use HRM~\citep{hrm} here to replace the KerHRM, which can only deal with the raw feature data.
+Since there is one environment in this experiment and we do not know the underlying sub-populations, we cannot compare with IRM in this setting.
+And EIIL can be viewed as an alternative to IRM with learned environments from training data.

-From the results in Figure \ref{fig:bar}(a), the average performance of our DIL locates in the top right of the figure, which shows that our methods achieve the best OOD generalization performance with respect to testing accuracy and F1 score.
-Further, in Figure \ref{fig:bar}(b), for our DIL, the performances of most environments are concentrated at high accuracy, and the variance of different environments is significantly smaller than baselines.
-It shows that our DIL framework can learn some distributional invariance among different sub-populations, which benefits the generalization performances.
+From the results in Figure \ref{img:scatter}, the average performance of our SRM locates in the top right of the figure, which shows that our methods achieve the best OOD generalization performance w.r.t. testing accuracy and F1 score.
+Further, in Figure \ref{img:distribution}, for our SRM, the performances of most environments are concentrated at high accuracy, and the variance of different environments is significantly smaller than the baselines.
+It shows that our SRM algorithm can learn some distributional stability among different sub-populations, which benefits the generalization performances.
+And the good OOD generalization performance also corresponds with our intuition from Theorem \ref{theorem:bound} that considering the distributional stability could benefit the OOD generalization error.

-\section{Conclusion}
+\section{CONCLUSION}